4paradigm/OpenMLDB/README.md

 ## Introduction

 FEDB is a NewSQL database optimised for realtime inference and decisioning applications.
+These applications puts real-time features extracted from multiple time windows through a pre-trained model to evaluate new data to support decision making.
+Existing in-memory databases cost hundreds or even thousands of milliseconds so they cannot meet the requirements of inference and decisioning applications.

+FEDB use a double-layered skiplist as the core data structure to store all the data in memory and optimize sql compilation to improve the execution performance.

 - __High Performance__

-   Reduce data access latency by using in-memory storage engine and improve the execution performance significantly with sql compilation optimization.
-The benchmark shows that FEDB is 10X faster than SingleStore and SAP HANA.
+   The benchmark shows that FEDB can be one to two orders of magnitude faster than SingleStore and SAP HANA.

 - __SQL Compatible__